 Use the email links below to contact individual council members.

-Want to report a problem in your neighborhood?
-Use our Report It app to report problems such as potholes, stray animals or graffiti to the city.
-Save time by reporting issues directly to staff members and get status updates on your request.
+Use our Report It app to report problems such as potholes, stray animals or graffiti.
+Your report will be sent directly to staff members and you can receive status updates on your request.
 You may also call 928-282-3113 during regular business hours, 7 a.m. to 6 p.m.
-Monday through Thursday.
-Staff will take your information and route it to the appropriate department for response.
+Monday through Thursday to submit a report.

 City Council membersSandy Moriarty, mayor

 Sandy was reared in Seattle, Washington, and graduated from the University of Washington with a B.A. in Economics.
 She also lived in Oregon, Florida & Alaska.
 She moved to Sedona in January, 1972, when Sedona was a town of about 4,000, unincorporated, and split between two counties.
 Sandy worked for the local branch of the Phoenix CPA firm Walker & Armstrong for 31 years, and is now a self-employed accountant.